First events on 2018-2019 World Tour announced

 September 30-October 4: Qinzhou, China - 3-star - Double gender

 October 10-14: Yangzhou, China - 4-star - Double gender

-Events in Panama City, Panama (September 6-9), Zhongwei, China (September 13-16), and in Iran in Bandar Torkaman (October 2-5), Baboslar (October 9-12) and Bandar-e Anzali (October 16-19) are still under negotiation and more information will be made in due course.
+Events in Zhongwei, China (September 13-16), and in Iran in Bandar Torkaman (October 2-5), Babolsar (October 9-12) and Bandar-e Anzali (October 16-19) are also planned and more information will be made in due course.
 Additional events in the 4-star and 1- and 2-star categories may also be confirmed in the near future.

 Since 2016 and the introduction of the new ranking system for World Tour tournaments from 1 to 5 stars based on the quality of venue, facilities and technology, the number of events on the calendar each year continues to increase.
 Competitions ranked 5-star and 4-star are considered the elite events, while those with a lower rating are considered as opportunities to develop the sport around the world, providing more countries with the chance to gain hosting experience and inspire spectators to engage in beach volleyball.